The January 23, 2016 Blizzard

 freedom to create something and to allow it to bloom and to trust that it will bloom given enough space and time.

-it, develop and expand through the various stages of their lives.
-Mussogsky’s Pictures grabbed me by throat on the first
+and expand through the various stages of their lives.
+Mussogsky’s Pictures grabbed me by throat on the first hearing.

-hearing.
-Then I read the WHY of how he composed, the descriptions of each movement and the pictures that inspired him to compose
+Then I read the WHY of how he composed, the descriptions of each movement and the pictures that inspired him to compose the

 love playing piano for the sheer joy of it; for the orchestral colors that I can pull out of the instrument – and the